FarronF/limerick-council-meetings/meetings/2016/02/25-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 21st January 2016.md

 The Council seeks to effectively maintain its roads assets within its resources.
 At

-present as many patching crews as Health and Safety Regulations allow are--- 3
+present as many patching crews as Health and Safety Regulations allow are
+---
+3

 operating until the severe weather damage has been alleviated.
 During the